FuelLabs/sway-applications/README.md

 - [Escrow](./escrow) is a third party that keeps an asset on behalf of multiple parties.
 - [Fundraiser](./fundraiser/) is a program allowing users to pledge towards a goal.
 - [Multi-Signature Wallet](./multisig-wallet) is a wallet that requires multiple signatures to execute a transaction.
-- [Name-Registry](./name-registry/) allows users to perform transactions with human readable names instead of addresses
+- [Name-Registry](./name-registry/) allows users to perform transactions with human readable names instead of addresses.
 - [Non-Fungible Token (NFT)](./NFT) is a token contract which provides unqiue collectibles, identified and differentiated by token IDs, where tokens contain metadata giving them distinctive characteristics.
 - [Oracle](./oracle) is a smart contract that provides off-chain data to on-chain applications.
 - [OTC Swap Predicate](./OTC-swap-predicate) is a predicate that can be used to propose and execute an atomic swap between two parties without requiring any on-chain state.